 A very important event for NELFA was and still is the European Rainbow Families Meeting, mainly organised by its members.
 LGBTIQ* parents and their children come together for a colourful, funny weekend with joint activities, workshops and lots of games.
 Until now, these Meetings have taken place in France (Paris 2010), Spain (Lloret de Mar 2012), Germany (Cologne, 2014), Portugal (Oeiras, 2015) and again in Germany (Berlin, 2018).

 Every year, NELFA organises a major Rainbow Families Conference.
 LGBTIQ* parents and/or their children report on their experiences, international stakeholders present their points of view (i.e. representatives of ILGA-Europe, TGEU, COFACE Families Europe, the European Parliament’s Intergroup on LGBTI Rights or the Council of Europe).
 The last NELFA conferences took place in Naples/Italy (2017), Lisbon/Portugal (2018), Zagreb/Croatia (2019).
-In 2020, a conference is to be expected in Poznań/Poland (27 March).
+In 2020, a conference will be organised in Poznań/Poland (27 March).

 In 2016, NELFA was granted participatory status with the Council of Europe.
 The grant increases the ability to support family diversity in all 47 member states of the Council.
 NELFA has now the opportunity to reinforce our participation in decision-making processes and to continue to contribute to building our civil societies, based on equality, justice and human rights.